Advanced Tutorial

 to see more details. --thres

 is the density threshold in surface reconstruction (density is drawn in green), influencing surface completeness.
-Decrease it if you increase --down
+Decrease it if --down

 affects the number of triangles.
-You can try to adjust it if OptCuts encounters issues during processing.
+Adjust it if OptCuts encounters issues during processing.

 To obtain texture coordinates with less distortion, process the mesh with OptCuts.
-We provide a simple wrapper for it.
+A simple wrapper for it is provided.
 Run:

 Mpicker_optcuts.py --fin surf1.obj --fout surf1_b4.04.obj --energy 4.04 # --show 1